minidocks/images/context/README.md

 - [Quivira](http://quivira-font.com/) is a proportional Unicode serif font that contains more than the standard characters for some western European languages.
+- [Catrinity](https://catrinity-font.de/) is a free sans-serif OpenType font that contains a lot of characters for various languages, plus many symbols, including colorful emoji.

 Usage
 -----